Ariel Montenegro

-Ariel Alfredo Montenegro Casella (born 3 November 1975) is an Argentine former footballer who played as a midfielder.
+Ariel Alfredo Montenegro Casella (born 3 November 1975) is an Argentine former professional footballer who played as a midfielder.

 He also held an Italian passport, and spent most of his career in Spain, amassing Segunda División totals of 204 matches and 35 goals over eight seasons, mainly at the service of Córdoba.

 Club career

 Born in Buenos Aires, Montenegro played in his country for San Lorenzo de Almagro, Club Atlético Belgrano and Club Atlético Independiente, teaming up with sibling Daniel in the latter side.
 He moved to Spain in 2000, signing with Segunda División's Córdoba CF and remaining in the country the following eight years, without however making his debut in La Liga; in the former tier, he also represented CD Numancia and Hércules CF.

 In the latter nation, Montenegro appeared for Pontevedra CF and Lucena CF in the Segunda División B, returning to his homeland in between to play for Gimnasia y Esgrima de Jujuy.
-In 2010, he moved back to Spain and joined lowly Peñarroya CF, retiring at nearly 37 after one season with the club – his second – in the regional championships.
+In 2010, he moved back to Spain and joined lowly Peñarroya CF, retiring at the age of 36 after one season with the club – his second – in the regional championships.